-Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
+Restricted contributions and grants are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

-Fundraising and other revenues are recognized as revenue when received or receivable.
+Fundraising, thrift shop, material resources, in-kind donation and other revenues are recognized as revenue when received or receivable.